-The Benedictine College Soccer Complex and John Casey Soccer Center: The Benedictine College Soccer Complex provides the men's and women's soccer and lacrosse programs with one of the best soccer-specific facilities in the region, including chair-back seating, lighting to host night games, and FieldTurfTM.
-Overlooking the soccer field is the John Casey Soccer Center that includes a press box, locker rooms for both the men's and women's teams, and both coaches' offices.
+The Benedictine College Soccer Complex and John Casey Soccer Center: The Benedictine College Soccer Complex provides the men's and women's soccer and lacrosse programs with one of the best chair-back seating soccer-specific facilities in the region.
+In summer 2019 upgrades were made including LED lighting to host night games, FieldTurf[TM], and a video scoreboard.
+Overlooking the soccer field is the John Casey Soccer Center that includes a press box, locker rooms for both the men's and women's teams, and coaches' offices.

 Bishop Fink Hall: This is one of the original buildings on campus, built in 1878.
 It was named for the first Bishop of the Diocese of Leavenworth, the Benedictine Bishop Louis Fink.
 Today, the building houses the departments of art and music.
-It contains a very extensive music library, offices, art studios, practice rooms, and classrooms.
+It contains a very extensive music library, offices, art and architecture studios, practice rooms, and classrooms.

-Cray Seaberg Hall: Cray Seaberg Hall, a three story building located on the former Atchison Hospital property along Second Street, is home to three academic departments, 42 sophomore women, and the popular campus restaurant, Benedetto's.
+Cray Seaberg Hall: Cray Seaberg Hall, a three-story building located on the former Atchison Hospital property along Second Street, is home to three academic departments, 42 sophomore women, and the popular campus restaurant, Benedetto's.
 The main floor and basement house the Sociology and Criminology, Psychological Sciences, and Journalism/Mass Communications departmental academic offices.
 These floors also offer six seminar rooms and classrooms as well as two full-service computer labs.
 The top floor of the building is residential and houses 42 sophomore women.
 In addition to being the first living/learning center on campus, Cray Seaberg Hall is the only academic building or residence hall to boast its own food service venue.
 The building opened in fall 2010.